siavash-khodadadeh/MetaLearning-TF2.0/README.md

 Extract both zip files into a new folder and set the variable VOXCELEB_RAW_DATASEST_ADDRESS in settings to the address of that folder.

+## Citation

+Please cite [this](https://arxiv.org/abs/1811.11819) article if you use this code in your work and want to publish your research.